Gravity-Induced Modulation of Negative Differential Thermal Resistance in Fluids: NDTR of fluids with gravity opposing the thermodynamic force

 \section{NDTR of fluids with gravity opposing the thermodynamic force}

-In this section, we examine the heat-bath-induced NDTR mechanism in MPC fluids with gravity opposing the thermodynamic force.
-Specifically, we set $T_U=T-\Delta T$ and $T_D=T$, as illustrated in Fig. ~\ref{sfig1}, with all other simulation parameters identical to those in the main text.
-This ensures a direct and physically meaningful comparison between the two configurations.
+In this section, we examine the heat-bath-induced NDTR mechanism in MPC fluids under a configuration where gravity opposes the thermodynamic force.
+Specifically, we set $T_U = T - \Delta T$ and $T_D = T$, as illustrated in Fig.~\ref{sfig1}, with all other simulation parameters held fixed at their values from the main text.
+This enables a direct and physically meaningful comparison between the two configurations.

-In the integrable case, Fig.~\ref{sfig2}(a) shows the heat flux $J$ as a function of the temperature difference $\Delta T$ for different values of $g$, with solid curves of distinct colors denoting analytical results from Eq.~(\ref{J1}).
-It can be seen that when gravity opposes the thermodynamic force, increasing $g$ significantly raises the critical temperature difference $(\Delta T)_{\mathrm{cr}}$ at which NDTR emerges, thereby substantially narrowing the NDTR region; For $g>0.1$, the region vanishes entirely.
-To elucidate this behavior, we plot in Fig.~\ref{sfig2}(b) the collision frequency $f$ of particles with the upper heat bath.
-For $g=0.01$ and $g=0.05$, the collision frequency $f$ decreases with increasing $\Delta T$ and exhibits a significant increase when $\Delta T>(\Delta T)_{\mathrm{cr}} = 0.75$, relative to the $g=0$ case.
-The enhancement of $f$ due to weak gravity increases $(\Delta T)_{\mathrm{cr}}$, thereby suppressing the emergence of NDTR.
-Moreover, for $g\geq 0.1$, $f$ remains constant and independent of $\Delta T$.
-This indicates that as $T_U$ is decreased to increase $\Delta T$, the heat flux $J$ becomes decoupled from $f$ and is instead enhanced through the conventional mechanism of increasing $\Delta T$, as shown in Fig.~\ref{sfig2}(a).
+In the integrable case, Fig.~\ref{sfig2}(a) shows the heat flux $J$ versus temperature bias $\Delta T$ for various $g$, with solid colored curves representing the analytical results from Eq.~(\ref{J1}).
+When gravity opposes the thermodynamic force, increasing $g$ raises $(\Delta T)_{\mathrm{cr}}$ at which NDTR emerges, thereby narrowing the NDTR region; for $g > 0.1$, this region vanishes entirely.
+To elucidate this behavior, Fig.~\ref{sfig2}(b) plots the collision frequency $f$ of particles with the upper heat bath.
+For $g = 0.01$ and $g = 0.05$, $f$ decreases with $\Delta T$ and exhibits a sharp increase when $\Delta T> 0.75$ relative to the $g = 0$ case.
+This enhancement in $f$ raises $(\Delta T)_{\mathrm{cr}}$, suppressing NDTR onset.
+Moreover, for $g > 0.1$, $f$ becomes independent of $\Delta T$; consequently, $J$ is no longer influenced by $f$ and depends solely on $\Delta T$.
+As a result, $J$ increases monotonically with $\Delta T$, and thus NDTR no longer occurs, as shown in Fig.~\ref{sfig2}(a).